not-monday/stronk-backend/README.md

 This is a [Flask](https://flask.palletsprojects.com/en/1.1.x/blueprints/) backend for Stronk.

 # Pre-requisites
-Ensure you have [python3](https://www.python.org/downloads/) and [pip](https://pip.pypa.io/en/stable/installing/) installed.
+Ensure you have [python3](https://www.python.org/downloads/), [pip](https://pip.pypa.io/en/stable/installing/) and [postgreSQL](https://www.postgresql.org/) installed.

 # Quickstart
 1. `git clone https://github.com/not-monday/stronk-backend.git`
 2. `cd stronk-backend`
-3. `pip3 install -r requirements.txt` To install dependencies.
+3. `pip3 install -r requirements.txt` To install dependencies
-3. `./run.sh`
+4. Rename the `dotenv` file to `.env` and fill out the secrets
+5. Ensure you create a schema in PostgreSQL that matches the one in `DATABASE_URL` in `.env`.
+6. `./scripts/setup.sh` to run database migrations
+7. `./scripts/run.sh` to start server

 Server will be live of port 5000